-Every organization has its share of poor performing employees and those who violate company standards.
+Every organization has its share of poor-performing employees and those who violate company standards.
 While every incident can not be prevented, it is possible to minimize the occurrences.
-Here are three practical ways to improve employee behavior:
+Here are three practical tips on how to improve employee behavior and attitude:

 Have values and communicate them